D3XX3R/starred/README.md

 - [Jxck-S/plane-notify](https://github.com/Jxck-S/plane-notify) – Notify if a selected plane has taken off or landed using ADS-B data.
 Compares older data to newer data to determine if a landing or takeoff has occurred.
 As well as nav modes, emergency squawk and resolution advisory notifications.
 Can output to Twitter, Discord, Mastodon, and Telegram
 - [Kav-K/GPTDiscord](https://github.com/Kav-K/GPTDiscord) – A robust, all-in-one GPT interface for Discord.
 ChatGPT-style conversations, image generation, AI-moderation, custom indexes/knowledgebase, youtube summarizer, and more!
 - [KimberleyJensen/Mel-Band-Roformer-Vocal-Model](https://github.com/KimberleyJensen/Mel-Band-Roformer-Vocal-Model)
-- [KnifeXRage/Godot-Secure](https://github.com/KnifeXRage/Godot-Secure) – Godot Secure transforms your Godot engine into a fortress for game assets.
-By integrating Camellia-256 / AES-256 encryption with a unique security token system, this solution creates a cryptographically unique engine build that prevents generic decryption tools from accessing your game assets.
+- [KnifeXRage/Godot-Secure](https://github.com/KnifeXRage/Godot-Secure) – Godot Secure is a Simple Python Script That modify the Godot Source Code Automatically, to integrate Camellia-256 / AES-256 encryption with a unique security token system.
+This solution creates a cryptographically unique engine build that prevents generic decryption tools from accessing your game assets.
 - [KurtBestor/Hitomi-Downloader](https://github.com/KurtBestor/Hitomi-Downloader) – :cake: Desktop utility to download images/videos/music/text from various websites, and more.
 - [L480/cloudflare-dyndns](https://github.com/L480/cloudflare-dyndns) – ☁️ Cloudflare DynDNS solution for AVM FRITZ!Box
 - [LooLzzz/docking-station](https://github.com/LooLzzz/docking-station)